Unique Pokhara Sightseeing – Full Day Tour

-Our tour includes lots of information about Tibet, Buddhist culture and the living conditions of Tibetan people in Nepal.
+Our tour includes lots of information about Tibet, Buddhist culture and Tibetan people living in Nepal.
 Also how well Tibetans have preserved their rich Buddhist cultural heritage in Nepal, as refugees.
 Our guide will give an informed explanation during the tour and will welcome questions from our guests as well.

 Click image below to read more reviews.